Note: This is #8 in a series of posts. If you have not read the Foreword to the series, I hope you will do that first: Foreward

 That is what worship is about.
 You and I have left this House of Prayer last Sunday, or the Wednesday before, or perhaps some other time.
 We have gone to that distant city.
 At times we have renounced that Name of “My Son”, “My Daughter.”
 We coveted the name of buddy, or friend, or pal, so much that we gave in.
 We wanted to be like everyone else.
 We wanted to wallow in the excuse, “O well, I am only human.”
 We did our own thing; we went our own way.
 And somewhere along the way we stopped for a moment.
 The Spirit came to us.
 And we saw what we were and where we were.
 Then with the Psalmist we said, “I said, I will confess my transgressions unto the Lord.”
 And the Spirit assured us, “And He will forgive the iniquity of all your sins.”

 Then with David you were able to say, “I was glad when they said unto me, ‘Let us go into the house of the Lord.’”
 And so we do.
 And in the reading of the Gospel or the preaching of it, after the confession and in the absolution, we hear in our inmost hearts,’ “This my son, my daughter, was dead and is alive again.
 He, she was lost and is found.
 Let us eat, drink and be merry, for he, she has come home to me safe and sound!”
 Amen.

-Note from the Peace Doctor: If you're looking for peace for yourself, please drop by our home page before leaving our site.
-The Web for sure is loaded with information concerning every conceivable subject.
-The foregoing is an article we expect will be interesting for peace enthusiasts and those who like to read peace articles.
+Note from the Peace Doctor: If you're looking for peace for yourself, please drop by our home page before leaving us.
+The Internet surely is plentiful with articles about every imaginable subject.
+Here is an article we thought might be interesting for peace lovers and those who like to read peace stories.